dotnet/docs-maui/docs/user-interface/layouts/custom-layout.md

 While it's technically possible to implement a cross-platform layout directly in an implementation of `ILayout`, that work is instead delegated to an implementation of `ILayoutManager`.

 `ILayoutManager` defines `Measure` and `ArrangeChildren` methods.
 All of the logic to handle cross-platform layout is contained in the `ILayoutManager` implementation.

-The abstract type `Layout` handles delegating cross-platform measure and arrange calls to a layout manager.
-It also contains an overridable `CreateLayoutManager` method that derived layouts can use to specify the layout manager they want.

-.NET MAUI's layouts have pre-defined layout managers to handle their layout.
-However, if you want to define custom layout logic for layouts there are two possible approaches:

-- Create a custom layout type, which is usually a subclass of an existing layout type, or of `Layout`, and override `CreateLayoutManager`.
-- Implement `ILayoutManagerFactory` and register the implementation with the app's service provider, and use that to define which layout manger is to be used for each layout type.
-In this scenario it's possible to define a new layout manager for an existing layout type (e.g. provide a custom layout manager for Grid, with different layout rules).
-This is useful for situations where you want to add a new behavior to a layout but don't want to update the type of the existing widely-used layout.

 ---